Second-Coming/second-coming/second.md

 84:1-5,31,32](https://www.lds.org/scriptures/dc-testament/dc/84.1-5,31,32?lang=eng#1))
-Apostle George A. Smith stated: *"Who is there that is prepared for this move back to the centre stake of Zion.... let me remind you that it is predicted that **this generation shall not pass away till a temple shall be built**, and the glory of the Lord rest upon it, according to the promises…"* (Journal of Discourses, vol. 10, p.
+Apostle George A. Smith stated: *"Who is there that is prepared for this move back to the centre stake of Zion.... let me remind you that it is predicted that **This Generation shall not pass away till a temple shall be built**, and the glory of the Lord rest upon it, according to the promises…"* (Journal of Discourses, vol. 10, p.
 344
 <http://journalofdiscourses.com/10/63> )